 Meanwhile, you need to have one of these Citi/AAdvantage cards below to get into Boarding Group 5 (preferred boarding):

 - Citi / AAdvantage Platinum Select World Elite Mastercard

 - CitiBusiness / AAdvantage Platinum Select World Elite Mastercard

 - Citi / AAdvantage Platinum Select American Express Card

 - Citi / AAdvantage Platinum Select Visa Signature

 Booking First-Class or Business Class Award Flights

-American Airlines has three types of awards: MileSAAver awards, AAnytime awards, and Web Special awards.
+Rumors have circulated in the past with American Airlines planning to remove the award charts but fortunately, it didn’t.
+As of today, AA has three types of awards: MileSAAver awards, AAnytime awards, and Web Special awards.
 Each award type varies in availability and flexibility, hence the big price difference.

 For example, MileSAAver awards are cheaper because there are limited redemptions for it and it costs $150 to change your flight dates.
 It’s basically for flyers with flexible dates.
 Meanwhile, AAnytime awards are more expensive because you can make multiple changes until the day of your flight at no cost.